 The Jack in the Box training team worked with Inkling to create templates that would infuse training content with the hip branding the company is known for.
 The team even worked with the company’s advertising agency to leverage branding for training videos and ended up calling the new system Jenius using the ever-present “J” and a tagline that emphasizes the cheeky tone of the brand, “Pretty Jenius, if you ask us.”

 During implementation, the training team even did a little house cleaning by refreshing older content and throwing out anything that was out of date so everything would appear new and exciting with the launch.
-Another tactic during implementation that was key for success was putting together an early user group that was hand-picked by the best trainers in the field.
-The director of the training team says this was a great way to get real-world feedback before flipping the switch to all 2,200-plus locations.
+Another tactic during implementation that was key to success was putting together an early user group that was hand-picked by the best trainers in the field.
+The director of the training team says this was a great way to get real-world feedback before flipping the switch to all locations.

-At first, the team thought decentralizing content creating and brand consistency was an oxymoron scenario but seeing Inkling’s ability to brand templates while enabling collaborative content authoring in action left any doubts in the dust.
+At first, the team thought decentralizing content creation and brand consistency was an oxymoron scenario but seeing Inkling’s ability to brand templates while enabling collaborative content authoring in action left any doubts in the dust.

 All of this happened during a pandemic when a lot of companies were closing their doors and sending people home.
 But people still wanted their Jack in the Box—and the company delivered by keeping its employees safe and informed.
 Inkling enabled the training team and HR to send out clear, consistent communications about new protocols and training in response to COVID-19 with the click of a mouse.

 The results speak for themselves: reduced training costs, decreased employee turnover, the ability to deliver training to 60,000 employees in hours versus weeks, more efficient product launches, and better learner adoption.